Shenandoah County schools now requiring mask

-Shenandoah County Public Schools announced Friday that all students, staff and guests must now wear masks inside school buildings, even if they're fully vaccinated.
+Shenandoah County Public Schools announced Friday that all students, staff and guests must now wear masks inside school buildings, regardless of their vaccination status.

 The school system started classes Thursday.
 The mask directive goes into effect today.
 Parents will need to wear masks at back-to-school meetings, and athletes will need to wear them at practices while indoors.